 Our Keeping People Connected service was set up in response to the evidence suggesting that people with learning disabilities would be significantly impacted by the Covid-19 pandemic.

 The project launched in April as part of a regional response coordinated by The North East Learning Disability Network and Inclusion North.
 14 organisations from across the North East and Cumbria were involved in the delivery of the project, supporting over 1,100 people in the first 3 months.

-In County Durham, we have supported over 80 clients, working in partnership with Darlington Association on Disability and Include In Autism.
-The project has been life-saving for many of the people we have supported, highlighting issues which were already being experienced prior to the Covid-19 crisis including severe mental health issues, loneliness, isolation and social exclusion.
+In County Durham, we have supported over 170 clients, working in partnership with Darlington Association on Disability and Include In Autism.
+The project has been life-saving for many of the people we have supported, highlighting issues that were already being experienced before the Covid-19 crisis including severe mental health issues, loneliness, isolation and social exclusion.